 Suitable abundance of scabious at one of the best sites

-I am working with National Trust, Cornwall Living Churchyards, the Wheal Buzzy Project and West Cornwall Golf Club.
-I have been growing and planting local provenance Field Scabious to plant on suitable sites to better secure populations.
+I am working with partners including National Trust and Peas4bees growing and planting local provenance Field Scabious to plant on sites to better secure populations.
 On two National Trust sites Scabious4bees are creating new scabious meadows which hopefully will support vulnerable colonies

 Male and female Large Scabious Bee

 The Small Scabious Bee (Andrena Marginata) another scabious specialist which formerly occurred in Cornwall